dustinpfister/blog_posts/_posts/canvas-translate.md

 ### 2.2 - canvas translate and the Draw Graph method

-Now here is the main draw method that uses the canvas translate method to translate the canvas to the center point of the canvas.
-Once one canvas is translated to the center I then call by additional draw methods that will draw oit the points that are normalized.
+Now here is the main draw graph method that uses the canvas translate method to translate the canvas to any point in the area of the canvas element.
+Once one canvas is translated to a given point in interest I then call additional methods that will draw the current state of the points that have been normalized and scaled.

 ```js